Input adapter

 formInputAdapters exposes a single method register that accepts an object with the following properties:

-• transformFn - a function that accepts the props passed to the hookform-input component and the original props and returns the transformed props
+key- a unique key that identifies the adaptertransformFn- a function that accepts the props passed to thehookform-inputcomponent and the original props and returns the transformed props

 Ignored props: